 GROUP BY Occupation, Qualification;

-From the above, though, we grouped by the Occupation, column values are repeating.
-It is because we used Occupation and Qualification columns in the group by clause.
+From the above, though, we categorize the result by the Occupation, and column values are repeating.
+It is because we used Occupation and Qualification columns.

 MySQL Group By Where Clause

-Along with this Group By Clause, you can also use Where Clause to restrict the records selected by the query.
+Along with this, you can also use the Where Clause to restrict the records selected by the query.
+And we can also use Order By.

 SELECT Occupation,